 Shiplap walls, stunning Midcoast Maine photography from a local artist, decorative wooden paddles – these are just a few of the nautically rich details to look forward to in the recent room refresh at Samoset Resort.

-Planning a visit to Samoset Resort this summer?
-If it’s not your first time, the property may look a bit different from what you remember.
+If it’s not your first time visiting Samoset Resort, the property may look a bit different from what you remember.
 Don’t worry, it still boasts its 18-hole championship golf course right on the Atlantic, 200,000-gallon “zero-entry” pool, serene coastal-inspired spa, and Ultimate Backyard.
 But what is different at this iconic resort perched on 230 waterfront acres overlooking Penobscot Bay is its design, which underwent a refresh in winter of 2018/2019 to trade out its traditional vibe for something a bit more modern, not to mention more in line with the location in which the resort is based: Midcoast Maine, a stone’s throw away from the string of quaint communities of Rockport, Rockland, and Camden.

 The Scope of the Refresh